Missing academic title field in user registration

 Did anybody recognize that?

 I have an university here which just denied to use Chamilo because of missing elementary things like that :-(

-Updated by Julio Montoya over 7 years ago
+Updated by Julio Montoya about 8 years ago

 - Target version set to 2.0